cory-johannsen/BoozeLogger/README.md

 BoozeLogger
 ===========

-Data logger and storage API engine for fermentation and distilaation
+Data logger and storage API engine for fermentation and distillation